 The following Maintenance Chart indicates regular servicing schedules to be performed by you or your servicing dealer.
-If these services are performed by yourself or an authorized dealer.
-If these services are performed as suggested, your snowmobile will give many years of low-cost use.
+If these services are performed as suggested, your snowmobile will give you many years of low-cost use.

 WARNING: Only perform such procedures as detailed in this manual.
 It is recommended that dealer assistance be periodically obtained on other components / systems not covered in this manual.
 Unless otherwise specified, engine should be turned OFF for all lubrication and maintenance procedures.